 There are various types of charts out there, and some include more information than others.
 Line charts are basic and only include a specified price, whether it be open, high, low or close.
 On the other hand, candlestick charts offer a wealth of information.

 There are plenty of free charting tools out there, and your brokerage platform should include these tools.
-If you don’t have a brokerage platform yet, check out the previous day trading for dummies guide, where we go over how to select a broker.
+If you’re also looking to get into options trading – check out how you could potentially multiply your money!

 Getting back.
 Here’s a look at a line chart of Apple Inc. (AAPL).